Mass and Hymn for Saint Apollinaris

 Hot water boils

-The shrivelled limbs with fire;
+The shriveled limbs with fire;

 Thus two punishments